New journal from Public Library of Science – Submit your trials!

 Members of the public participate in clinical trials, believing the results will increase knowledge.
 However, results are often hard to find or, worse still, are not reported at all, because journals tend to be interested in positive outcomes.
 PLoS Clinical Trials solves this, by providing a freely accessible online forum where all trials can be reported, irrespective of outcome.

-The best way to stay current about developments in PLoS Clinical Trials is to register for Content Alerts via the website link above.
-The process is simple and takes seconds.
-While PLoS Clinical Trials is multidisciplinary, information relevant to your specialty will be easily found through powerful, easy-to-use-linking and searching tools.
+The best way to stay current about new developments in PLoS Clinical Trials is to update your registration to include PLoS Clinical Trials content alerts, at www.plosclinicaltrials.org.
+Although PLoS Clinical Trials is multidisciplinary, information relevant to your specialty will be easily found through powerful, easy-to-use-linking and searching tools.

-PLoS was founded in 2003 by Harold Varmus, Patrick Brown, and Michael Eisen as a not-for-profit organization of scientists and physicians committed to making the world's scientific and medical literature a public resource.
-PLoS launched its first two journals - PLoS Biology (launched 2003; Impact Factor 13.9) and PLoS Medicine (2004) as alternatives to the top-tier subscription-based biology and medicine journals.
-They, as well as subsequent community journals, have been received well by authors and readers.
+PLoS was founded by Harold Varmus, Patrick Brown, and Michael Eisen as a not-for-profit organization of scientists and physicians committed to making the world’s scientific and medical literature a public resource.
+PLoS Medicine (2004) followed PLoS Biology (2003; Impact Factor 13.9), and both, as well as subsequent community journals, have been received well by authors and readers.

 Please contact us with your questions and feedback, which should be directed in the first instance to Emma Veitch, Publications Manager at firstname.lastname@example.org.